m1guelsb/social-animals/README.md

 # Social-animals is a pet photo-sharing app

-## You can share photos, view and comment on photos of others pet owners
+## Where you can share photos, view and comment on photos of others pets

-# Used tecnologies:

-ReactJS
-React Router
-HTML / CSS / JS